trifacta/floating-elephants/README.md

 ## Multiple worker nodes

-You can scale the number of "clusternodes" - nodes that run an HDFS Datanode and a YARN Node Manager.
-For example, to run 5 such nodes:
+You can scale the number of "clusternodes", which are nodes that run an HDFS Datanode and a YARN Node Manager.
+For example, to run 5 clusternodes:

 ```
 docker-compose scale clusternode=5